 Wrong!
 Sorry to everyone who loves to have their best friend close at hand, but numerous regulations stipulate penalties for drivers who don’t keep their pets adequately restrained whilst on the roads.
 This means no driving with your dog on your lap, and they should be seated in an appropriate area of the vehicle where they can’t distract you or injure themselves.
 The RSPCA can even issue fines and imprisonment of up to six months if an animal is injured due to not being restrained.

 It’s both legal to drive barefoot or with heels, as there is no law forbidding any specific footwear or wearing no footwear at all for that matter.
-Regardless, wearing impractical footwear like high heels and thongs have caused fatal road accidents in the past, as they don’t allow for the car to be properly controlled consistently — the same is true when driving barefoot.
+Regardless, wearing impractical footwear like high heels and thongs have caused fatal road accidents in the past, as they don’t allow for the car to be properly controlled consistently — the same is true when driving barefoot, or, for that matter, knee driving.
 So in this case, it’s better to choose footwear that best allows you to safely operate the car.

 You may not be taking it anywhere outside of a few metres, but no, you can’t.
 According to the Transport Operations (Road Use Management) Act 1995 QLD, it’s illegal to: